 “Self-care is essential in order to live a long, happy and healthy life.
 Take time each day for yourself and for your body.”

 Crystal completed the Alberta College of Massage Therapy program.
 Since then, she has also studied dynamic cupping, pregnancy and post-natal massage, as well as Access Bars.
-She intends to complete an oncology massage program in March 2019 to help treat her clients that are going through cancer treatments.
+She completed an oncology massage program in March 2019 to help treat her clients that are going through cancer treatments.

 After meeting with Marni, the founder of Muscle Elements, and her team of health and wellness professionals, Crystal felt excited to join the team.
 She’s confident that she can grow and learn so much from Muscle Elements and her team of colleagues, offering her clients the best quality of care.